Can-Sahin/AWSMobilePushNotification/README.md

 # AWSMobilePushNotification
-Serverless Mobile-Push-Notification server-side client and database abstraction/management for sending mobile push notification to APNS and GCM utilizing [Amazon DynamoDB] and [Amazon SimpleNotificationService] implemented with .NET (Standards 1.6)
+Serverless Mobile-Push-Notification server-side client and database abstraction/management for sending mobile push notifications to APNS and GCM utilizing [Amazon DynamoDB] and [Amazon SimpleNotificationService] implemented with .NET (Standards 1.6)

 ###  Key Features and Functionality
 - Provides a **UserId and Token** level abstraction for your server-side application enabling you to only work with 'server-side defined `User` concept' and lifting the burden of token management/storage/validation.

 - NoSQL DynamoDB provides limitless auto scaling and incredible speed for your application's need.

-- `Tagging` enables to send batch notifications to multiple `Users` assigned to tags.
+- `Tagging` enables sending batch notifications to multiple `Users` assigned to tags.

-- Handles unavailable devices after notification publish or optionally sets TimeToLive to clean-up later.
+- Handles unavailable devices after a publish or optionally sets TimeToLive to clean-up later.

-- Optionally writes logs to DynamoDB of sent notifications to query later.
+- Optionally writes logs of sent notifications to DynamoDB for querying later.

 ## Overview